LuizMacedo/blog/content/posts/five-years-at-microsoft-my-luck-history.md

 date: 2019-09-04T10:00:20-05:00
 tags: ["Microsoft", "DevOps", "Career"]
 draft: false
-# description: "Article description." # Description used for search engine.
+description: "This post says much about the people who always helped my in my career until and after join in Microsoft.
+This is a career path based post, but it's to say Thank you for everyone." # Description used for search engine.
-# featured: true # Sets if post is a featured post, making appear on the home page side bar.
+featured: true # Sets if post is a featured post, making appear on the home page side bar.
 # toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
 # featureImage: "/images/path/file.jpg" # Sets featured image on blog post.